 4) Bund für Umwelt und Naturschutz Deutschland (BUND): Also known as Friends of the Earth Germany, BUND is a non-profit grass roots organisation, set up in 1975.
 It is organised into 2,200 local groups and initiatives, with members working voluntarily in local and district groups to protect and conserve their environment through active campaigning, developing bicycle paths, organising ecological fairs.

 5) Deutsche Umwelthilfe e.V.
-(DUH): Deutsche Umwelthilfe eV helps in preserving natural resources through non-profit endeavours and bringing legal action for climate action.
+(DUH): Deutsche Umwelthilfe eV helps in preserving natural resources through non-profit endeavors and bringing legal action for climate action.
 In its latest position paper "The Next Steps of the Energy Transition" , the DUH takes a holistic look at the upcoming tasks of the energy transition and offers solutions for undertaking a holistic strategy.

-While these organisations in Germany continue to work for climate action, citizens' participation in campaigns, support in events and cooperation in spreading the word are necessary to keep the momentum alive.
+While these organizations in Germany continue to work for climate action, citizens' participation in campaigns, support in events and cooperation in spreading the word are necessary to keep the momentum alive.
 So visit their websites, donate, sponsor, volunteer and get involved today!